|

 1972 had successfully accomplished 48 rescues, 35 of which were under combat

-a group of parked aircraft and destroyed eight of them, killed 5 crewmen and
+ran into a group of parked aircraft and destroyed eight of them, killed 5

 to date.
 Arriving in Yokosuka, Japan on October 5, 1973, Midway and Carrier Air